brentguistwite/Back-To-Basics-back-end/README.md

-# This is the back-end for [Back To Basics](https://clever-rosalind-0fcb2a.netlify.com)
+# This is the back-end for [Back To Basics](https://backtobasics.netlify.com)
-Check out the client repo to [learn more](https://github.com/thinkful-ei17/brent-spaced-rep-client)
+Check out the client repo [here](https://github.com/brentguistwite/Back-To-Basics)

 ## The server has 3 roles
 - The first is authentication.
 We use JWT's to verify users and protect endpoints.